Measuring Marketing As A Home Builder - Which KPIs to Track

 What Are Key Performance Indicators (KPIs)?

-A Key Performance Indicator (KPI) is any quantifiable measurement that reveals progress towards achieving specific objectives.
-Tracking your KPIs offers your business prime opportunities to gain insight into your marketing performance, evaluate methods for strategic improvement and develop targets as a basis for decision-making.
-KPIs are a highly beneficial way to keep your team on track and place focus on the most important factors for achieving success.
+A Key Performance Indicator (KPI) is any quantifiable measurement that reveals progress toward achieving specific objectives.
+Tracking your KPIs offers your business prime opportunities to gain insight into your marketing performance, evaluate methods for strategic improvement, develop targets as a basis for decision-making, and measuring ROI.
+KPIs are also a highly beneficial way to keep your team on track and place focus on the most important factors for achieving success.
 Not only do KPIs support your marketing strategy, but they also inform how your approach should adjust to improve results.

-Things are changing quickly and having a deep understanding of your online customer activity is key for continued sales.
-In this article, we’ve identified five KPIs you should be tracking to connect with online homebuyers and grow your brand
+Things are ever changing in the real estate market, and having a deep understanding of your online customer activity is key for continued sales.
+In this article, we’ll cover both the basic KPIs you should already be tracking, as well as five outside-the-box KPIs to add to your reporting metrics to ensure your marketing messaging is resonating with homebuyers while working to grow your brand.

-The user experience is one of the most important parts of your website.
-No matter how interesting or complex your site is, it won’t convert if it doesn’t provide a smooth and positive experience for your users.
+The user experience (UX) is one of the most important parts of your website.
+No matter how interesting or complex your site is, it won’t convert if it doesn’t provide a smooth and positive experience for your users and visible Call to Action opportunities.

 For example, when a user gets to your homepage (or landing page), it's important they know where to go next.
 Important links, such as those linking to virtual tours, need to be easy to access.
 But how can you always be sure what links and buttons to prioritize?
 By tracking your users' behavior.